biojava/biojava.github.io/_wikis/Get_source.md

 BioJava starting to use SVN
 ---------------------------

-Over the next weeks (until Christmas) Biojava will finally move from CVS to Subversion (svn) as the source code repository.
+Over the next weeks (until Christmas) BioJava will finally move the version control system from CVS to Subversion (svn).
 This is happening in parallel to the other open-bio projects.
 We will ensure that nothing gets lost during this migration.
 This means that all Biojava modules, branches and tags and the history of the files will be imported into the new repository.